virtual-world-framework/vwf-web/_includes/docs/components.md

 #### children

 Children are instances of other components that are attached to this component.
-A child can be a simple reference to a seperate component, or the reference can include a configuration.
+A child can be a simple reference to a separate component, or the reference can include a configuration.
 The format for a child specification is the same as for a component.

 	children:
 	  childFromURI: http://vwf.example.com/path/to/component.vwf